zzwx/fresh/README.md

     fresher

 Fresher will watch for file events, and every time you create/modify/delete a file it will build and restart the application.
-If `go build` returns an error, it will log it in the tmp folder.
+If `go build` returns an error, it will log it in the "tmp" folder.

 [Traffic](https://github.com/pilu/traffic) already has a middleware that shows the content of that file if it is present.
 This middleware is automatically added if you run a Traffic web app in dev mode with Fresher.
 Check the `_examples` folder if you want to use it with Martini or Gocraft Web.

-`fresher` uses `./runner.conf` for configuration by default, but you may specify an alternative config filepath using `-c`:
+`fresher` uses `./runner.yaml` for configuration by default, but you may specify an alternative config file path using `-c`:

-    fresher -c other_runner.conf
+    fresher -c other_runner.yaml

 Here is a sample config file with the default settings: